apragacz/public-presentations/web-components-polymer/presentation/web-components-polymer.md

 * Polyfill (shim) for web components
 * Focused on compatibility, not on speed
-* actually a bunch of
+* actually a so-called "platform" + bunch of non-mandatory components

 ## Installing some components